emhgit/usaco-guide-next/docs/MIGRATION.md

 The `cachedImages` map in [loadContent.ts](../src/lib/loadContent.ts) stores image `src`s as keys and `ExtractedImage`s as values.
 I created the [CachedImagesContext.tsx](../src/context/CachedImagesContext.tsx) file to avoid prop drilling, which allows me to serve the `cachedImages` to the custom [MarkdownImage.tsx](../src/components/markdown/MarkdownImage.ts) component.

+The [CowImagesContext](../src/context/CowImagesContext.tsx) component is used to serve the cow images to the [DailyStreak.tsx](../src/components/Dashboard/DailyStreak.tsx) component.

+The [TeamImagesContext](../src/context/TeamImagesContext.tsx) component is used to serve the team images to the [ContributorsSection.tsx](../src/components/Index/ContributorsSection.tsx) component.

 **Note**

 All static files have been moved to the [public/](../public/) directory because Next.js can only serve static files from there.
 I used the soon to be extant `migrate-imports.cjs` script to update change all relative imports to absolute imports in the [content/](../content/) and [solutions/](../solutions/) directories.